 Homebuying resources offered at MPDC

-Homebuyer Classes– MPDC offers a CHAPA-certified First-Time Homebuyer Class twice yearly.
-The classes provide an overview of the home buying process and provide information about special mortgage programs for first-time buyers.
-The workshops will be offered virtually via Zoom, and pre-registration is required at Financial Education Services.
-Madison Park will offer homebuyer courses in the Fall and Spring.
+• Homebuyer Classes– MPDC offers a CHAPA-certified First-Time Homebuyer Class twice yearly.
+The classes provide an overview of the home buying process and information about special mortgage programs for first-time buyers.
+The workshops will be offered via Zoom, and pre-registration is required at Financial Education Services.
+MPDC will offer homebuyer courses in the Fall and Spring.

-Homebuyer Counseling Program – To address the hurdles to successful homeownership, MPDC offers a homebuyers club to MPDC and Whittier Street families.
-There are many obstacles to sustainable homeownership, such as Poor credit histories, excessive debt, lack of funds for a down payment, and unstable employment which can keep families from reaching their homeownership dreams.
-Counseling and mentorship are for those who are six months or longer away from homeownership and will be provided homebuyer support and one-to-one counseling.
+• Homebuyer Counseling Program – To address the hurdles to successful homeownership, MPDC offers a homebuyers club to MPDC and Whittier Street families.
+There are many obstacles to sustainable homeownership, such as Poor credit histories, excessive debt, lack of funds for a down payment, and unstable employment, which can keep families from reaching their homeownership dreams.
+Counseling and mentorship are for those six months or longer away from homeownership and will be provided homebuyer support and one-to-one counseling.

-The Homebuyer Club – These financial literacy-focused classes are voluntary and is offered once a month at various times to accommodate different schedules.
+• The Homebuyer Club – These financial literacy-focused classes are voluntary and are offered once a month at various times to accommodate different schedules.
 Each club has approximately fifteen members, a trained housing counselor leading each class, and a one-year commitment for participants.
 Enrollees attend a one 1/2-hour class once a month.
-Classes are virtual, and attendees are encouraged to express their opinions, ask questions, and take part in-class activities.
+Classes are virtual, and attendees are encouraged to express their opinions, ask questions, and participate in class activities.
 Participants set monthly goals leading to the purchase of a home.
 There is no charge for the program.
 Contact Financial Education Associates.

-Second, families participating in the FSS program are eligible for Case Management or Coaching.
-These services can help families access services to overcome barriers to strengthen their financial capability.
-For more eligibility information, residents should contact their Resident Services Coordinator directly.https://www.joinfss.org/.
+• Second, families participating in the FSS program are eligible for Case Management or Coaching.
+These services can help families access services to overcome barriers and strengthen their financial capability.
+For more eligibility information, residents should contact their Resident Services Coordinator directly. https://www.joinfss.org/.

 Interested in Madison Park Next Door?

-Fill out this short form, and the Homeownership Manager from the MPDC Homeownership Team will be in touch shortly!
+Fill out this short form, and the MPDC Homeownership Team will contact you shortly!

 Interested in Madison Park Next Door?